d-collins2/Task-Haven-Backend/README.md

 # Task Haven - Back End

-This Rails app was deisgned to handle the database and API for my Trello clone.
+This Rails app was deisgned to handle the database and API for Task Haven.

 ## Contents